Murburn concept: Bionics and cyborg systems

-- Origin and evolution of life
+Origin and evolution of life

 Earlier perceptions considered proton/ionic gradients as the primary bioenergetic principle.
 In this purview, it was difficult to conceive how a purported molecular nanomotor like Complex V could evolve for ATP synthesis, at the primordial states of life's origin.
 Murburn concept offers effective charge separation as a simpler principle for the cell's viability as a simple chemical engine that could do useful work.
 The murburn view projects TMP as a side-product of cellular metabolic activity, and not as the primary driving force of cellular bioenergetics.
+A 2025 publication in the *International Journal of Molecular Sciences* by Jaeken and Manoj discusses murburn bioenergetics and the origins-sustenance-termination-evolution of life, proposing the emergence of intelligence from a network of molecules, unbound ions, radicals and radiations.
+A detailed "Wet-and-Murburn-Membrane-Model" published in two parts in *Biomedical Reviews* (2025) presents an entirely new understanding of membranes and of the fluid they encapsulate, arguing that the primary roles of two 'forgotten' substances, water and oxygen, disclose an entirely new understanding of membranes and bioenergetics.